Nuclear SW – delivering £50 Billion of nuclear opportunities to the South West business community and workforce over the next decade.

 - The Professional services hub in North Somerset

-The partnership includes HotSW LEP, West of England LEP and Gloucester First LEP.
+The partnership includes HotSW LEP, West of England LEP, Dorset LEP and Gloucester First LEP.

-Nuclear SW is charged to develop a programme of activity to ensure that business and the workforce have the capability and skills that are required at the right time and an agreed accord for the cluster partnership summarises its aims:
+Nuclear SW is charged to develop a programme of activity to ensure that business and the workforce have the capability and skills that are required at the right time.

 Nuclear SW will market these activities coherently and shape an environment that will encourage greater inward investment from key companies; develop a supply chain and making sure that the innovation, research and development needs can be delivered locally; as well as ensuring that there is skilled workforce.